 Fourth year is an exciting time in optometry school because it’s your last year before entering the real world as an OD!
 While every school differs in their externship selection process, externships available, number of externships required, etc., – the goal is the same.
-The ultimate goal of fourth year and being on externships is to gain clinical experience in various specialties and practice settings in preparation for the start of your career as an optometrist, and to learn more about yourself as a clinician.
+The ultimate goal of fourth year and being on externships is to gain clinical experience in various specialties and practice settings in preparation for the start of your career as an optometrist.

 Three current fourth years – Jessica Chan (ICO), Chris Lopez (UHCO), and Marcus Noyes (UHCO) teamed up to put together this guide to help you choose and prepare for externships.
 If we knew then what we know now!

 Expectations and goals of the externship: What duties/responsibilities will you have at the externship site?
 Some sites allow for more autonomy whereas others may involve more oversight.
 What are the demographics of the patient population?
 You may see many different diseases based on the patient base.
 Plan your externships to help you develop your skills and knowledge base, and choose sites that will challenge you.

 Your interests: You may want to consider choosing sites that resonate with your interests.
 For example, Chris says, “I absolutely DREAD specialty pediatric clinic.
 I just don’t enjoy working with kids, and that’s okay.
 So I’m not going to choose an externship site that performs a lot of exams on children, because that’s not what I want.
 However, I have a deep passion for specialty contact lenses.
 Therefore, one of my externship rotations will be at a widely respected private practice in Houston that deals almost exclusively in specialty contact lens fittings on patients referred from offices all over Texas.
 It’s good to know what you like and want!”
 However, Jessica likes pediatrics and contact lenses so she chose her first two sites and extra clinical hours to be in these areas to hone her interests and plans after graduation.